 Libraries are another great place to drop off a stack.

 I include one when I pay a bill.
 Someone has to open the envelope, and I might just pick up another reader.
 If I send a book to a contest or as a gift, I include a bookmark.

-In the fall and during the holidays, many towns conduct festivals and other events.
+During the fall and holiday season, there are even more opportunities.
+Many towns conduct festivals and other events.
 Check with the stores and restaurants in the area and ask if you can leave a supply by the cash register.
 Another good location is where event tickets are sold.

-With a little imagination, and very little cost, you can create a memorable keepsake to entice new readers and thank those who purchased your book.
+With a little imagination and a minimal investment, you can create a memorable keepsake to entice new readers and thank those who purchased your book.